Why Is Starbucks So Popular?

 Training sessions include first impressions and customer service, Starbucks experience, brewing and tasting, espresso bar basics, food and warming, drinks, cold drinks, growing and processing, preparing the drink, and roasting and packaging.

-23. Round tables
+23. Round Tables

 Starbucks' round tables